DESIGN PRINCIPLES FOR LOG BUILDINGS

 Compensation calculations of heat losses

-Some components of the building (external envelope, air flow, ventilation) may have greater heat loss value than the reference heat loss value.
-This weaker component can be compensated by replacing one component with solution better than regulations.
+Some components of the building (external envelope, airflow, ventilation) may have a greater heat loss value than the reference heat loss value.
+This weaker component can be compensated by replacing one component with absolution better than regulations.
 Regulation conformity is thereby verified with the compensation calculation of heat losses.
 Detailed instructions for the compensation calculations are presented in the guidelines published by the Ministry of the Environment; “Tasauslaskentaopas 2007, Rakennuksenlämpöhäviön määräystenmukaisuuden osoittaminen” (free translation: Guidelines for compensation calculations 2007.
 Verifying the regulation conformity of the building’s heat losses).
 Guidelines include an example calculation for a log house as well.

 Provisions for thermal insulation